Hadron dinghy by Keith Callaghan

 site map Home designer profile send email purchase plans

 The boat is of 4 plank plywood construction, and is specifically designed to be easy to build.
-A kit of plywood parts can be made available, or full size drawings of the building frames and the major plywood parts (including the planks) are available (click on "purchase plans" link above).
+Complete boats and a kit of pre-cut plywood parts are available, or full size drawings of the building frames and the major plywood parts (including the planks) can be purchased (click on "purchase plans" link above).
+The plans include a CNC cutting model.

 Principal Dimensions: